rhoff96/BankApp/README.md

-# Welcome to the CLI Bank!
+# Welcome to my Banking App!

 This program is designed to simulate the operations of a typical banking app.
 Its features include authenticating users, adding multiple accounts and account types per user, and providing withdrawal, deposit, and transfer functionality.
-Additionally, it mimics some typical banking policies such as overdraft fees on transactions that fall below a minimum required balance, and a limit on the number of withdrawals per session from a savings account.
+Additionally, it mimics other typical banking policies such as overdraft fees on transactions that fall below a minimum required balance, a limit on the number of withdrawals per session from a savings account, and savings account interest paid monthly.

 I really enjoyed the process of building functionality onto a project that essentially started as a simple calculator.
 It was really exciting to see this program start to resemble a more sophisticated banking application over a relatively short time.

-I began development of the project in Week 1 of the Tech Elevator Software Development bootcamp, and added more functionality as the program progressed through Week 3.
+I began development of the project in Week 1 of the Tech Elevator Software Development bootcamp, and added more functionality as the program progressed.
 Some of these evolving features included:

 -Creating Collections to hold user data